bids-apps/giga_connectome/README.md

 This is a BIDS-App to extract signal from a parcellation with nilearn, typically useful in a context of resting-state data processing.

+You can read our [JOSS paper](https://doi.org/10.21105/joss.07061) for the background of the project and the details of implementations.

 ## Description